Bakers Dozen Social Justice Fund

 Establishing a philanthropic fund that would focus on addressing issues of social justice grew from Christopher and Kerri’s shared values and interests.
 Christopher was passionate about the contribution of private wealth for public good.
 This was evidenced both through his academic research into bequest giving in Australia and through his and Kerri’s own legacy gift which he hoped would inspire others to give.

-The Fund will achieve its goal of advancing social justice by making grants that focus on:
+The Fund is working to achieve its goal of advancing social justice by making grants that focus on:

 • Increasing social and economic fairness